-Our common stock has been traded on the Nasdaq Capital Market since February 16, 2012 and on the ASX in the form of CDIs since 2004.
+Our common stock has traded on NASDAQ since February 16, 2012, and CDIs representing beneficial ownership of our common stock traded on the ASX from September 2004 until May 6, 2013.
 The price of our common stock has been, and is likely to continue to be, volatile, which means that it could decline substantially within a short period of time.
-For example, the per share price of our common stock traded on the Nasdaq Capital Market ranged from \$2.50 to \$22.90 from February 16, 2012 to June 30, 2012, and from \$3.01 to \$13.30 from July 1, 2012 to December 31, 2012.
-Our CDI closing price on the ASX ranged from A\$0.020 (equivalent to approximately \$4.09 per share using a conversion rate of A\$1 to \$1.0231) to A\$0.055 (equivalent to approximately \$11.25 per share using a conversion rate of A\$1 to \$1.0231) for the six months ended June 30, 2012, and from A\$0.021 (equivalent to approximately \$4.36 per share using a conversion rate of A\$1 to \$1.0386) to A\$0.058 (equivalent to approximately \$12.05 per share using a conversion rate of A\$1 to \$1.0386) from July 1, 2012 to December 31, 2012.
+For example, the price per share of our common stock traded on NASDAQ ranged from \$2.50 to \$22.90 from February 16, 2012 to June 30, 2012, from \$2.75 to \$17.25 from July 1, 2012 to December 31, 2012, from \$4.85 to \$8.13 from January 1, 2013 to June 30, 2013, and from \$5.34 to \$13.80 from July 1, 2013 to December 31, 2013.
 The price of our common stock could fluctuate significantly for many reasons, including the following:

-- · future announcements concerning us or our competitors; - regulatory developments, disclosure regarding completed, ongoing or future clinical trials and enforcement actions bearing on advertising, marketing or sales; - reports and recommendations of analysts and whether or not we meet the milestones and metrics set forth in such reports; - · introduction of new products; - acquisition or loss of significant manufacturers, distributors or suppliers or an inability to obtain sufficient quantities of materials needed to manufacture our system; - quarterly variations in operating results, which we have experienced in the past and expect to experience in the future; - business acquisitions or divestitures; - · changes in governmental or third-party reimbursement practices; - purchases at below prevailing market prices by investors under our February 2012 securities purchase agreement pursuant to their 60-day purchase right; - · fluctuations of investor interest in the medical device sector; and - · fluctuations in the economy, world political events or general market conditions.
+· future announcements concerning us or our competitors;

+- · reports and recommendations of analysts and whether or not we meet the milestones and metrics set forth in such reports; - · introduction of new products; - acquisition or loss of significant manufacturers, distributors or suppliers or an inability to obtain sufficient quantities of materials needed to manufacture our system; - · quarterly variations in operating results, which we have experienced in the past and expect to experience in the future; - · business acquisitions or divestitures; - · changes in governmental or third-party reimbursement practices; - · fluctuations of investor interest in the medical device sector; and - · fluctuations in the economy, world political events or general market conditions.

-In addition, stock markets in general and the market for shares of health care stocks in particular, have experienced extreme price and volume fluctuations in recent years, fluctuations that frequently have been unrelated to the operating performance of the affected companies.
+In addition, stock markets in general, and the market for shares of health care stocks in particular, have experienced extreme price and volume fluctuations in recent years, fluctuations that frequently have been unrelated to the operating performance of the affected companies.
 These broad market fluctuations may adversely affect the market price of our common stock.
 The market price of our common stock could decline below its current price and the market price of our shares may fluctuate significantly in the future.
 These fluctuations may be unrelated to our performance.